mrshah-at-ibm/solidity-project/README.md

    Currently a static contract is deployed and metadata is stored.
 The code has ability to deploy any contract in future.
 The contract can be deployed and the abi generated on the fly by exposing an API.

-10. Auth
+10. Metrics

-   Currently the app and the contract don't have any authentication mechanism.
-Both should be protected.
+   The app is not instrumented to have metrics server or capture metrics.

 # Challenges